apache/druid/docs/content/operations/api-reference.md

 * `/druid/indexer/v1/task`

-Endpoint for submitting tasks and supervisor specs to the overlord.
+Endpoint for submitting tasks and supervisor specs to the Overlord.
 Returns the taskId of the submitted task.

 * `druid/indexer/v1/task/{taskId}/shutdown`